qlab-utwente/Quantum-Dice-by-UTwente/3D print files/ConstructionManual.md

 It can be beneficial to outsource the printing job.
 Several companies can do this, also for TPU material.
 The price is largely determined by the printing method.
 Fused Deposition Modeling (FDM) is cheaper than Selective Laser Sintering (SLS).
 I have good experience with [JLC3D](https://jlc3dp.com/3d-printing/fused-deposition-modeling) with FDM.
 Quality is OK and not to expensive.

-### 3D print parts

-All 3D print files are in the STL format.
-The filename contains the color and material and a version number.
-The dice is build from the following components:

 #### Display cups to hold the TFT displays

 Cups to hold the TFT displays in 3 colors for the X, Y and Z-axis.
 The cups also needs a back plane that will be glued on the display cups.
 The back planes for the yellow cups (front and rear) are different from the others.
 They are designed to mount the Power and ESP32 Printed Circuit Boards (PCB).
 To mount the battery an additional back plane is required.
 No support is needed for the printing